techidaily/site-win11-tips/source/_posts/initiating-windows-11s-disguised-search-action.md

 ## How to Add the Hidden Taskbar Search on Windows 11

  To enable the new search box on your system's taskbar, make sure you're on the Windows latest version.
-For this, open Settings (see[how to open Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) for steps) and then select**Windows Update > Check for updates** .
+For this, open Settings (see [how to open Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) for steps) and then select**Windows Update > Check for updates** .
 If you find any pending updates here, download and install them.

  Once you're done,[download ViveTool from the GitHub page](https://github.com/thebookisclosed/ViVe/releases) .
 After downloading the zip file, extract the contents into the folder**C:/ViVeTool** .

- Now follow our guide on[how to open the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) to get the tool open.
+ Now follow our guide on [how to open the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) to get the tool open.
 In the Command Prompt window, type the following command and hit**Enter** :

 `cd C:\ViVeTool`